Table of Contents

 Suspiciously Low Prices

-If the price seems “too good to be true,” it usually is.
-Genuine imported supplements maintain consistent pricing due to shipping and customs.
-If one seller is offering whey protein at half the market price, it’s most likely fake.
+If the price seems too good to be true, it usually is.
+Genuine imported supplements come with quality assurances that justify consistent pricing due to shipping costs and customs duties.
+If one seller is offering whey protein at half the standard market price, it is most likely fake, regardless of how convincing the packaging looks.

 Packaging Errors and Poor Printing

-Look for blurred graphics, spelling mistakes, and low-quality containers.
-Genuine brands maintain premium packaging with consistent fonts, colors, and holograms.
+Look closely for blurred graphics, spelling mistakes, and low-quality containers.
+Genuine brands maintain premium packaging with consistent fonts, accurate colors, and properly applied holograms.
+Any inconsistency in print quality compared to verified images of the authentic product online should raise immediate suspicion.

 Incorrect Labels, Batch Numbers, or Expiry Dates

 Fake supplements often display missing or incorrect manufacturing details.
-Always check for:
+Always check for the following before purchasing:

 Broken Seals or Missing Holograms

-Original imported supplements always have proper seals, shrink wrap, or holograms.
-If the seal is loose, broken, or missing altogether, don’t buy it.
+Original imported supplements from verified Pakistani retailers always arrive with proper seals, intact shrink wrap, or security holograms.
+If the seal is loose, broken, or missing altogether, do not buy the product, even if every other detail appears correct.

 Fake QR Codes and Barcodes

-Scan the barcode or QR code with your phone.
-If it doesn’t scan, shows mismatched details, or redirects you to a suspicious website, it’s fake.
-Brands like Optimum Nutrition and MuscleTech often provide QR verification tools online.
+Scan the barcode or QR code with your phone before committing to a purchase.
+If it does not scan, shows mismatched product details, or redirects you to a suspicious or unrelated website, the product is almost certainly fake.
+Brands like Optimum Nutrition and MuscleTech often provide dedicated QR verification tools through their official websites or apps specifically to combat this problem.

 Taste, Texture, and Mixability Issues

-Authentic protein powders mix evenly without clumps and taste consistent.
-Fake powders often taste overly sweet, bitter, or chemical-like.
-They may form lumps or excessive foam when shaken.
+Authentic protein powders mix evenly without clumps and maintain a consistent taste from batch to batch.
+Fake powders often taste overly sweet, bitter, or noticeably chemical-like.
+They may also form lumps or produce excessive foam when shaken, both of which are strong indicators of poor or counterfeit manufacturing.

 Market Challenges Behind Fake Supplements in Pakistan

-- Import Duty Changes Since 2019: Higher taxes led many sellers to rely on grey-channel imports, opening the door for fakes.
+- Import Duty Changes Since 2019: Higher taxes on legitimate imports led many sellers to rely on grey-channel sourcing instead, opening the door for counterfeit products to enter the supply chain undetected.

-- Smuggling Through Grey Channels: Supplements enter without quality checks, making it impossible to ensure authenticity.
+- Smuggling Through Grey Channels: Supplements that enter the country this way bypass quality checks entirely, making it practically impossible to guarantee authenticity at the point of sale.

-- Lack of Official Distributors: Global brands like Optimum Nutrition, Dymatize, and MuscleTech do not have official representation in Pakistan, which makes counterfeits easier to push into the market.
+- Lack of Official Distributors: Global brands like Optimum Nutrition, Dymatize, and MuscleTech do not maintain official representation in Pakistan for every product line, which makes it considerably easier for counterfeits to be pushed into local markets without resistance.

 How to Verify Supplement Authenticity